Gültan Kışanak: Personal life

-She grew up in a household of an Alevi faith is married and has a daughter.
+She grew up in a household of an Alevi faith.
+She is married and has a daughter.

 Movies

-She was featured in the 2008 film “What a beautiful democracy” about the struggle of Turkish women running for parliament.
+She was featured in the 2008 film What a Beautiful Democracy, about the struggle of Turkish women running for parliament.

-She was also interviewed for the movie Hevî of Yüksel Yavuz.
+She was also interviewed for the movie Hevî by Yüksel Yavuz.

+Her daughter discusses her imprisonment in the 2023 film Tearing Walls Down by Şerif Çiçek and Hebûn Polat.